Conflict prevention

 When conflict prevention is enabled, you can edit a route after acquiring a lock on that route under these conditions:

-• No one has a lock on that route in any versions of the database.
+• No one has a lock on that route in any version.

-• The same person already has a route lock on that route present in the same version of the database in which they are currently working.
+• The same person already has a route lock on that route present in the same version.

-When conflict prevention is enabled, and provided lock transfer conditions aren't met, you can't edit a route under these conditions:
+When conflict prevention is enabled, and the provided lock transfer conditions aren't met, you can't edit a route under the following conditions:

 • Geodatabase conflicts exist in the current version.